-In the case of a missed Weekly Discussion, students are responsible for reviewing course content (available on CANVAS) and submitting written notes from videos, discussion questions, and/or activities that occurred during the class.
+Missed Weekly Discussion: In the case of a missed Weekly Discussion, students are responsible for reviewing course content (available on CANVAS) and submitting written notes from videos, discussion questions (including those pertaining to the preparatory reading), and/or activities that occurred during the class.
 Notes are due within one week after the missed class.
 Peer consultation is also encouraged to actively engage with the information discussed and presented.